Controversy-Loving Derick Dillard Doesn’t Seem to Know When to Stop on Twitter

-The Duggars have a reputation for being pretty honest, godly people — but that doesn't mean they're strangers to controversy.
-In fact, they're actually surrounded by it, whether it's conspiracy theories surrounding a "disowned" daughter, inappropriate requests for money from their fans, or "training" their kids to do household chores at the young age of two.
-And though Derick Dillard isn't a Duggar himself, he married into the family — and is just as prone to finding himself in hot water.
+The Duggars have a reputation for being pretty honest, godly people — but that doesn’t mean they’re strangers to controversy.
+In fact, they’re actually surrounded by it, whether it’s conspiracy theories speculating about a “disowned” daughter, inappropriate requests for money from their fans, or “training” their kids to do household chores at the young age of two.
+And though Derick Dillard isn’t a Duggar himself, he married into the family — and is just as prone to finding himself in hot water.
 Most of the time, that comes from rubbing fans the wrong way on his Twitter or Instagram.
-He seemingly just can't keep his mouth shut — or his fingers off the keyboard.
+He seemingly just can’t keep his mouth shut — or his fingers off the keyboard.

 He tried to retract the statement a bit after fans got mad — but he only did even more damage.
 “I want to be clear.
 I have nothing against him,” he wrote, further misgendering Jazz, who, just to be clear, is a girl whether she’s transgender or cisgender.
 “I only have issue (sic) with the words and definitions being propagated here.”

 On Nov.
-12, it was revealed that Derick was fired from Counting On as a result of his comments, and now his wife's cousin, Amy Duggar, says fans should be "compassionate" towards him.
-She took to Twitter and wrote, "You might not agree with someone or their lifestyle but you SHOULD be compassionate and show God’s love regardless to everyone."
-Yeah... not when this dude is literally bullying a young girl online.
-Maybe he should have shown more compassion towards her? #JustSayin'
+12, it was revealed that Derick was fired from Counting On as a result of his comments, and then his wife’s cousin, Amy Duggar, said fans should be “compassionate” towards him.
+She took to Twitter and wrote, “You might not agree with someone or their lifestyle but you SHOULD be compassionate and show God’s love regardless to everyone.”
+Yeah… not when this dude is literally bullying a young girl online.
+Maybe he should have shown more compassion towards her? #JustSayin’

 Or when he begged fans for money.